 All profile data is encrypted and stored locally on its servers and is immediately deleted when you terminate your account.

-Proton VPN’s logging policy goes on to clearly describe what information is and is not retained by the service.
+Proton VPN’s logging policy clearly describes what information is and is not retained by the service.

 Proton VPN was put to the test in January 2019, when a Swiss court approved a request asking for information about a Proton VPN user.
 Proton VPN was unable to provide any user data, as it simply hadn’t stored any.